The Warp tool

-SHIFT + click allows you to select and lock a point directly
+[Shift + click] allows you to select and lock a point immediately

-Clicking on Reset will go back to the original drawing, but will also delete the pins.
+Clicking on Reset will undo any warping changes but will also delete your pins.

-Size : will allow you to modify your image size with a percentage value.
+Size: will allow you to modify your image's size with a percentage value.

 The larger the squares, the less precise the warping will be.
-It will be faster to compute, but you will be much more limited in the warping possibilities.
+It will be faster to compute, but the number of warping possibilities will be limited.

 You need to click on the little blue (by default) square to get a picker.
 You will then be able to look for another color in the Color Panel or in the software’s interface.